-In this discussion, Ahdaf Soueif, Paul Smith and Robin Kelley draw from their own experiences to discuss the active role of the humanities in addressing contemporary crises.
+Ahdaf Soueif, Paul Smith and Robin Kelley will discuss the active role of the humanities in addressing contemporary crises, drawing from their own experiences before opening up the discussion and inviting audience questions.

 Ahdaf Soueif is the author of the bestselling The Map of Love (shortlisted for the Booker Prize in 1999 and translated into more than 30 languages), as well as the well-loved In the Eye of the Sun and the collection of short stories, I Think of You.
 Ms Soueif is also a political and cultural commentator.
 A collection of her essays, Mezzaterra: Fragments from the Common Ground, was published in 2004.
 Her articles for the Guardian in the UK are also published in the European press, and she writes a weekly column (in Arabic) for the national daily, al-Shorouk, in Egypt.